-If you've never camped, or haven't camped in years, we've got two programs to help.
+If you've never camped, or haven't camped in years, we've got a program to help.
 Our First-time Camper program is for people who have never camped in a Pennsylvania State Park.
-Our Family Camping programs are for those who want guided, hands-on help camping.

 Explore Recreation to see what types of recreational opportunities are available in parks.

 Pets in Campgrounds

 Pennsylvania State Parks allow pets on designated campsites in most state park campgrounds.
 For a list of participating campgrounds and pet friendly campsites, explore the Pets in Campgrounds Factsheet (.pdf) (471 kb, 3/15) The specific pet camping guidelines governing this program and are listed below.